judithrea/Full-Stack-Open/part 0/06-New note in SPA diagram.md

     server-->>browser: New note created
     deactivate server

-    Note left of the server: The server only responds with status code 201 created and there is no page reload
+    Note left of server: The server only responds with status code 201 created and there is no page reload
 ```